In the same category

 What are Niche Communities?

-Niche Communities are small groups in which only members who share common interests are included.
-These communities are mostly launched by people who are passionate about a particular topic.
+Niche Communities are small groups that only contain members with common interests.
+These communities are typically started by individuals who are enthusiastic about a particular topic.
 With the help of niche communities like-minded people come together to build strong connections.

 Niche community Examples